UniPassID/Unipass-Wallet-Contract/README.md

 Internal Architecture in Contracts:

-- ModuleMain is the entrypoint of Unipass-Wallet.
+- ModuleMain is the entrypoint of UniPass-Wallet.
-- Method `execute` in the ModuleCall is the entrypoint of Unipass-Wallet transactions.
+- Method `execute` in the ModuleCall is the entrypoint of UniPass-Wallet transactions.
 - ModuleAuth validates transaction signature and supports account layer transactions.
-- ModuleRole supports authorization weights and executive roles of Unipass-Wallet permissions, whose value is method selectors.
+- ModuleRole supports authorization weights and executive roles of UniPass-Wallet permissions, whose value is method selectors.
 - ModuleHooks supports hooks relative methods.
 You can delegateCall methods by the hooks.

 ```mermaid